web2000_tedhesser_kanab-utah-tourism-shoot-dng-files-17-of-429

 Hike Information

 Buckskin Gulch is the ultimate in canyon-country slot canyons.
 For 12.5 miles the gulch is enveloped in a very narrow gorge 100 to 200 feet deep, flanked by vaulting convoluted walls of Navajo Sandstone.
-Buckskin Gulch is renowned not only because of its continuous challenging narrows, but also because there is no other canyon like it in the world.
+Buckskin Gulch is renowned for its continuous and uniquely challenging narrows.
+There is no other canyon like it in the world.
 Wire Pass, a gorge carved through The Cockscomb by Coyote Wash, is the most popular entry route into Buckskin Gulch.
-Wire Pass is short, but its narrows are even more confined than those in Buckskin.
+Wire Pass is short, but its narrows are even more confined than Buckskin’s.
 This is an excellent easy hike through Wire Pass into the famous gorge of Buckskin Gulch.
-You can extend the day hike as far as you wish by exploring Buckskin’s narrows either up- or downcanyon.
+You can extend the day hike as far as you wish by exploring Buckskin’s narrows up or downcanyon.

 As in any slot canyon, do not enter Wire Pass or Buckskin Gulch if there is the slightest chance of rainfall.
-In these canyons, as little as .25 inch of rain can run off the slickrock landscape and turn the slots into inescapable death traps.
+In these canyons, as little as .25 inches of rain can run off the slickrock landscape, making the slots extremely dangerous to hike.
 Save this memorable trip for fair weather only.

 Previous Image Next Image